Our smart tariff is a 2 rate tariff for Bulb members with compatible smart meters. It's in 'beta', which means we're still testing it.

 Smart tariff prices

-The rates you'll pay for off-peak, peak and overnight usage vary by region.
+The rates you'll pay for peak and off-peak usage vary by region.

 All prices include VAT at the applicable rate and are rounded to 2 decimal places.
 On your statements, VAT will be shown separately.